sindresorhus/ora/readme.md

 Stop the spinner, change it to a blue `ℹ` and persist the current text, or `text` if provided.
 Returns the instance.

+#### .isSpinning

+Returns a boolean that describes whether the instance is currently spinning.

 #### .stopAndPersist([options])

 Stop the spinner and change the symbol or text.
 Returns the instance.
 See the GIF below.